 Manuscript collections at the Center for Southwest Research and Special Collections shed light on the political, economic, social and cultural history of New Mexico and also contain materials relating to the greater Southwest, Mexico, and other parts of Latin America.
 Rich in primary source materials including correspondence, oral histories, scrapbooks, diaries, literary manuscripts, unpublished reports, financial records, legal documents, broadsides, maps, photographs, and audio/video recordings, most of the collections date from the 19th and 20th centuries and include the papers and records of historical and literary figures, organizations, and businesses.

-Collections can be searched for in the New Mexico Archives Online and requested in the Anderson Reading Room.
+Search for collections in the New Mexico Archives Online and request them in the Anderson Reading Room.
 See Using Collections for more information.
 Selected manuscript materials can be found in New Mexico Digital Collections.

 Latin America is another area of strength, with a focus on Mexico.
 General historical and literary works are complemented by travel accounts, grammars and dictionaries, sheet music, Latin American crime and detective fiction, cookbooks, fine press and artists’ books, facsimiles of Mesoamerican manuscripts (including Lord Kingsborough’s Antiquities of Mexico), and materials related to the history of books and printing.
 Much of the collection came from the libraries of Senator Thomas B. Catron and historian Paul Van de Velde.
 For more information, see Russ Davidson, Latin American Holdings in the University of New Mexico Library (2004).